streeve/Cabana/paper/paper.md

-software for a simulation "motif" such as particles is increasingly important as hardware for scientific simulations continues to evolve, becoming more heterogeneous, requiring more effort to extract performance, and otherwise likely requiring multiple versions of a single application for each vendor-specific API needed to utilize the multitude of available accelerators.
+software for a simulation "motif" such as particles is increasingly important as hardware for scientific simulations continues to evolve, becoming more heterogeneous, requiring more effort to extract performance, and otherwise likely requiring separate versions of a single application (or kernel) for each vendor-specific API to utilize the multitude of available accelerators.
 To address this need, our objective is to provide scalable software services applicable to high-performance scientific codes across numerous application domains through general particle algorithms and data structures that are performant on a variety of distributed memory and accelerated architectures in a single implementation.

 ## Particle capability

 `Cabana` provides particle data structures to optimize performance across hardware through an array-of-structs-of-arrays (AoSoA) concept.
 This directly extends the `Kokkos::View` (portable multidimensional arrays) with an additional dimension that creates small, statically-sized groups of particles.
 Intermediate between struct-of-arrays (SoA) and array-of-structs (AoS), the size of these groups may be changed depending on the compute hardware in use which makes the data layout configurable to achieve the performance of AoS in SIMD-like settings where coalescing is achievable and the memory locality of SoA when random access memory patterns dominate.
 This tunable layout was designed to enable optimal performance across multiple kernels and across different hardware for a given application.

 The main algorithmic functionality of the library includes particle neighbor list generation and traversal, particle redistribution and halo communication for domain decomposition, and particle sorting.
 Particle sorting currently builds directly on `Kokkos` binning and sorting capabilities.
 Similarly, parallel iteration within `Cabana` algorithms directly uses `Kokkos` options for threaded parallelism.
 As with the AoSoA, `Cabana` extends the `Kokkos::parallel_for` (portable parallel execution) with SIMD-parallel capabilities for threading over the `AoSoA` data structures, as well as neighbor-parallel iteration over both central particles and their neighbors